The Gerardo Lab Compact

 • We have lives and commitments outside of the lab.
 Whether these commitments are classes, hobbies or relationships, they are an important part of being human.

 • For your science to come to fruition, for your thesis to get completed, for your grant to get submitted, you will have weeks that require a lot of work.
 Because of the nature of school and of science, with some periods requiring substantial time investment, it is best to think of balancing work and life as something that happens over longer time scales (months, years) rather than shorter time scales (days, weeks).
+Burn out doesn’t happen over the course of days but over longer time scales.
+You need to be cognizant of balancing those times as needed with times when you are working long hours with times of less work so that you do not get to the burn out space.

 • Sometimes science takes a lot of time, but you are not a better scientist just because you put more time into it.
-So, don’t judge your success, productivity or committment by the number of hours that you are in the lab.
+So, don’t judge your success, productivity or commitment by the number of hours that you are in the lab.
 Instead, consider what you have accomplished and what commitment you are demonstrating through your work.

 • In general, graduate students, postdocs and technicians should be working about forty hours a week on their research project(s) (and, as grad students, taking classes required for their scientific and professional development).
 This definitely includes time reading, writing and mentoring others.
 It also includes time helping with other lab commitments (e.g., lab maintenance, outreach, attending seminars and lab meetings).
 Because of the nature of science, some weeks will be a lot more than this.
 Others, therefore, may be a little less.